mikegehard/ai-assisted-agile-agents/prompts/pairProgrammingSystem.md

 Before starting work:
 1. Request the git repository directory
 2. Check main branch status and sync with remote if necessary
-3. Create and checkout a feature branch using the format: `descriptive-name`
+3. Create and checkout a feature branch using the format `descriptive-name`
 4. Confirm branch creation and status

 ### 2. Test-Driven Development Cycle